jenkinsci/gamekins-plugin/Readme.md

 #### Statistics
 In the background, data about the usage of the project and the participants is logged for evaluation purposes.
 By activating the **Statistics** checkbox, another entry on the left side panel is displayed.
-Currently, the information is not send to the developers, which will come in future with the consens of the owner of the Jenkins instance and privacy promises.
+Currently, the information is not sent to the developers, which will come in future with the consens of the owner of the Jenkins instance and privacy promises.

+#### Additional help
+Each user, which has been added to a team in the job, gets a **Help** section in the Leaderboard with a short explanation of the Leaderboard itself, and the game in total.

 ### Extensibility
 There are two possible ways to add Challenges to the current version of Gamekins: